 There are ways we can reduce the risk though, here are 5 tips for relieving computer eye strain:

-- Consider the lighting in your work environment – how is your office lit?
-If your place of work has harsh lighting and you work on a computer screen, the reflection can cause considerable eye strain.
+- Consider changing the lighting in your work environment-how is your office lit?
+If your workplace has harsh lighting and you work on a computer screen, the reflection can cause considerable eye strain.
 Additionally, your monitor brightness will also have an impact if your office has poor lighting, causing you to intensely focus on your screen.
 Blinds or curtains will make a difference to excessive sunlight, but you could also consider an anti-glare cover over the screen.

 - Take a break – taking five or ten minutes away from your screen will be beneficial for your eyes.
-If you can’t get away, start practicing the 20-20-20 rule, so every 20 minutes, for 20 seconds, you stare at an object 20 feet (around 6 meters) away.
+If you can’t get away, start practising the 20-20-20 rule, so every 20 minutes, you stare at an object 20 feet (around 6 meters) away, for 20 seconds.